yanndebray/scheduled-task/README.md

 ![image_0.png](README_media/image_0.png)

+# Configuration required

-Save the result of the task by pushing back the changes.
+This implementation saves the result of the task by pushing back the changes.
 For this ensure that you give Read and write permissions to the workflow in `Settings/Actions`

 ![image_1.png](README_media/image_1.png)